oneEyedBunny/Crop-Swap/README.md

 1. style messages on index.html related to login

 # index.HTML
-1. Add local storage key to new user profile, so all other create page works this way not just with a logged in user
 1. Error handling for new users > not displaying helpful message

 # createPost.html